django/new-features/README.md

 ## TODOs

-- Write up instructions for SC / Feature Review team for each phase
-- Generate URLs for various queues for people to bookmark
 - Update new idea process to mention they should search existing ideas first

 ## Have an idea for Django?